IPv6 IP Alias prevents Track Interface from working with DHCPv6 and RA

-#2 Updated by Michael Marley about 3 years ago
+#2 Updated by Michael Marley over 3 years ago

 Another issue that seems to be related to this is that firewall rules using "LAN net" and similar are not obeyed if you have multiple subnets with the ULA Virtual IPs.
 The code that generates the firewall rules appears to only be using the primary IPv6 address, which is the public prefix from track6.
 It looks like the code needs to handle all the IPv6 addresses on the interface and not just the first one, both for DHCPv6/RA and for generating firewall rules.

-#4 Updated by Doug Twitchell about 2 years ago
+#4 Updated by Doug Twitchell over 2 years ago

 Fixing this would help with the problems discussed in this forum post: https://forum.pfsense.org/index.php?topic=126978.0

-#6 Updated by Jupiter Vuorikoski 10 months ago
+#6 Updated by Jupiter Vuorikoski about 1 year ago

 Did not realize that there was an issue as old as this when i first made my own tickets.
 This affects every version of pfsense until the very latest.
 The fix would be as simple as to not treat Virtual IPs as candidate addresses for actual configuration daemon and instead wait for tracked addressing to come up before writing radvd and dhcpd config.

 This would NOT be difficult to implement and dismissing it as something to be addressed in the unforeseeable future is just shameful.

-#8 Updated by Tony Fortes Ramos 10 months ago
+#8 Updated by Tony Fortes Ramos about 1 year ago

 Jim Pingle wrote: